Scale of temperature

-Scale of temperature is a methodology of calibrating the physical quantity temperature in metrology.
+Scale of temperature or temperature scale is a methodology of calibrating the physical quantity temperature in metrology.
 Empirical scales measure temperature in relation to convenient and stable parameters or reference points, such as the freezing and boiling point of water.
 Absolute temperature is based on thermodynamic principles: using the lowest possible temperature as the zero point, and selecting a convenient incremental unit.

 Celsius, Kelvin, and Fahrenheit are common temperature scales.
 Other scales used throughout history include Rankine, Rømer, Newton, Delisle, Réaumur, Gas mark, Leiden, and Wedgwood.

 Technical definition

 The zeroth law of thermodynamics describes thermal equilibrium between thermodynamic systems in form of an equivalence relation.
 Accordingly, the set of all thermal systems may be divided into a quotient set of equivalence classes, denoted as $M$, where any element of $M$ collects all systems that are in thermal equilibrium with one another.

 If the set $M$ has cardinality at most $\mathfrak{c}$ (the cardinality of the continuum), then one can construct an injective function $f \colon M \to \mathbb{R}$ into the real numbers by which every thermal system has a parameter – a specific real number – associated with it: the property of temperature.
 By definition, when two systems are in thermal equilibrium, they belong to the same equivalence class, hence to the same element of $M$, and are assigned the same temperature.
 Conversely, two systems not in thermal equilibrium belong to different equivalence classes, and since $f$ is injective, they are assigned different temperatures.

 Temperature depends on the specific choice of $f$, and any suitable $f$ – any specific way of assigning numerical values for temperature – establishes a scale of temperature.
 In practical terms, a temperature scale is always based on usually a single physical property of a simple thermodynamic system, called a thermometer, that defines a scaling function for mapping the temperature to the measurable thermometric parameter.
 Such temperature scales that are purely based on measurement are called empirical temperature scales.

 The second law of thermodynamics provides a fundamental, natural definition of thermodynamic temperature starting with a null point of absolute zero.
 A scale for thermodynamic temperature is established similarly to the empirical temperature scales, however, needing only one additional fixing point.